Facts About Elite Business Cruises

 46) What happens if weather or operations force an itinerary change?

-Cruise lines adjust routes as needed.
-We communicate options quickly and help you adapt agenda/venues.
+Cruise lines can adjust routes as needed.
+Elite Business Cruises helps communicate and adapt plans where possible.

-47) How are refunds/credits handled in rare disruption scenarios?
+47) How are refunds or credits handled in rare disruption scenarios?

 48) What documentation do we receive as vendor-of-record for compliance?